Background pattern

 Prepare the infusion site(s)

-1. Choose a site in the abdominal region (except an area within 5 cm of the navel), the thighs, buttocks, or arms for the infusion (Figure 8).
+1. Select an area on the abdomen (except for an area 5 cm around the navel), thighs, hips, or arms for infusion (Figure 8).

 2. Use a different site from the one used for your last infusion.
-If multiple sites are used, they should be at least 7.5 cm apart.
+If using multiple infusion sites, they should be at least 7.5 cm apart.
 Rotate the infusion sites between each infusion (Figure 9).

 3. Avoid the following areas for infusion:

-a.
-Do not infuse in areas where the skin is sensitive, bruised, red, or hardened.
+• Do not infuse into areas where the skin is sensitive, bruised, red, or hardened.

-1. Clean the skin at each infusion site with a new alcohol wipe, starting from the center and progressing outward in a circular motion (Figure 10).
+1. Clean the skin at each infusion site with a new alcohol wipe, starting from the center and moving outwards in a circular motion (Figure 10).

 Figure 8